CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 In order to support sparse datasets, additional information is needed to indicate which tiles or contents exist.
 This is called **availability**.

 **Subtrees** are fixed size sections of the tileset tree used for storing availability.
-The tileset is partitioned into subtrees to bound the size of each availability object for optimal network transfer and caching.
+The tileset is partitioned into subtrees to bound the size of each availability buffer for optimal network transfer and caching.
 The `subtreeLevels` property defines the number of levels in each subtree.
 The subdivision scheme determines the number of children per tile.

 ![subtree anatomy](figures/subtree-anatomy.jpg)